bill-mca/bill-mca.github.io/systems-thinking.md

 ## Prior knowledge
 My background is in natural resource management (NRM).
 Systems thinking is widely recognized as an important part of NRM however, it is rarely delineated to which issues the systems lens must be applied.
 Moreover, despite my 5 years experience working in NRM, I couldn't say with confidence exactly what systems thinking was.
 I believe that, like most NRM practitioners, I was developing an ad-hoc systems thinking skill set but lacked the ability to abstract my systems thinking from the problems that i applied it to.

-In preparation for this course I read *Systems Thinking - A Primer* by Donella Meadows (2008).
+In preparation for this course I read *Systems Thinking - A Primer* by Donella Meadows[^meadows].

 ## Progress
 ### Objective 1 - Systems thinking for design